kristjanjansen/fachwerk2/README.md

 For Windows support, see [these Deno installation instructions](https://deno.land/std/manual.md#download-and-install).

-### Running tests automatically
+#### Running tests automatically

-Commandline tests run on each commit to Github repository, there is a Github action in [/.github/actions/test.yml](./.github/actions/test.yml).
+Command line tests run on each commit to Github repository, there is a Github action in [/.github/actions/test.yml](./.github/actions/test.yml).

 ## FAQ